 Sociocultural Obstacles Sociocultural impediments to growth are numerous and varied.
-Some of the very low income countries have failed to achieve the preconditions for a national economic entity.
+Some of the very-low-income countries have failed to achieve the preconditions for a national economic entity.
 Tribal and ethnic allegiances take precedence over national allegiance.
 Each tribe confines its economic activity to the tribal unit, eliminating any possibility for production-increasing specialization and trade.
-The desperate economic circumstances in Somalia, Sudan, Liberia, Zaire, Rwanda, and other African nations are due in no small measure to martial and political conflicts among rival groups.
+The desperate economic circumstances in Somalia, Sudan, Liberia, Zaire, Rwanda, and Afghanistan are due in no small measure to military and political conflicts among rival groups.